Dhanushreddy21/HEART-ATTACK-PREDICTION/README.md

 Completed this project as part of my Data Science and Machine Learning Internship with United Network of Professionals (UNP).
 Key highlights:
 - Studied and Analyzed the Heart attack prediction dataset to applying ML models and present my insights.
 - Performed various Exploratory Data Analysis to understand the data and compare the variables.
-- Experimented with different Machine Learning algorithms, Linear Regression, Neural Networks, Bagging, and Boosting.
+- Experimented with different Machine Learning algorithms, Logistic Regression, Neural Networks, Bagging, and Boosting.
-- Compared the results to recommend the best Regression model.
+- Compared the results to recommend the best machine learning model.

 COLAB NOTEBOOK LINK: